Author: Emma Bradstock

 Instagram, on the other hand, uses more data than Facebook.
 Considering that the Instagram feed is made up of images and videos, it naturally has greater data needs than Facebook.

 Using Instagram for an hour can use around 400MB of data, but this does depend on the content.
-Watching video will use more data than a feed of mainly images.
-This also means that you can easily chew through 1GB of data in around 2.5 hours.
-If you do 2.5 hours of Insta scrolling each day, it will only take you 10 days to reach 10GB of data usage.
+Watching videos will use more data than a feed of mainly images.
+This also means that you can easily chew through 1GB of data in less than 2.5 hours.
+Especially if viewing reels, and/or super speed scrolling through a lot of content.

 If you can’t live without your Spotify or other music streaming apps, the big worry is whether you’re going to chew through your data when streaming on the go.
 While music streaming doesn’t use as much data as video, the audio quality level will play a part in how much data music streaming uses.